 How can I avoid the Bottleneck on PC?

 Bottleneck happens when there is a disparity in the level of performance of your components.
-To avoid this, you need to make sure that your computer has a balance between the CPU and GPU performance.
+To avoid this, you need to make sure your computer strikes a balance between CPU and GPU performance.
 This may not help your current performance, but keep this in mind when you are out looking to build a custom PC.

 As for your current computer, you can try putting some extra load on your overpowered component.
-For example, if your CPU is powerful, put some extra load on it, as it will give your GPU some room to breathe.
+For example, if your CPU is powerful, put some extra load on it so your GPU has some breathing room.

 Also, while you are in-game, try an FPS limit.
 You can do that from your game’s settings.
-While it doesn’t guarantee you a constant frame rate, it does set a bar for your internals to perform, which will stop them from throttling.
+While it doesn’t guarantee a constant frame rate, it sets a bar for your internals to meet, which will prevent them from throttling.

 Read: DIY PC: Build your own Computer using these online tools